-Figure 4.16 discloses that 43 per cent of respondents concluded that the financial plan is the most important factor when selecting a financial planner.
+(Figure 4.16) discloses that 43 per cent of respondents concluded that the financial plan is the most important factor when selecting a financial planner.
 Relative to the 2019 survey, respondents are becoming aware that the financial plan itself (32%) is more crucial than the financial planner (44%).
 The financial plan has to be catered to Malaysians' needs rather than depending on the financial planner.
 This reflects that Malaysians are aware of their personal financial goals.
 Moreover, 32 per cent trust the reputation of the financial planning company while 29 per cent value the professionalism of a financial planner.
-Therefore, a shift in overall priorities indicates that there is an improvement in financial literacy and the capability of respondents in this area of financial planners' selection.
+Therefore, a shift in overall priorities indicates that there is an improvement in financial planners' selection.

 Information is required to decide which financial planning company is appropriate.
 Additionally, it is vital to acquire knowledge beforehand and 40 per cent of repeat respondents choose media as their main information source (Figure 4.17).
-On the other hand, 39 per cent of them prefer people they trust in the industry, 17 per cent listen to their family and friends and only four (4) per cent believe in their colleagues.
+On the other hand, 39 per cent of them prefer people they trust in the industry, 17 per cent listen to their family and friends and only 4 per cent believe in their colleagues.
 Compared to 2019, there is a change in how respondents are influenced by the sources of their financial decisions from people they know in the financial industry to social media.
 This shows that Malaysians trust and rely on media for information sourcing in selecting a financial planning company.
 Nowadays, social media is a common practice across generations, especially X, Y, Z, and millennials, to connect and stay connected with each other.

-As detailed in Figure 4.18, more than half of the respondents (59%) desire plans that satisfy their needs and requirements, 19 per cent prefer capital guaranteed plans, while 13 per cent accept an appropriate rate of return.
+more than half of the respondents (59%) desire plans that satisfy their needs and requirements, 19 per cent prefer capital quaranteed plans, while 13 per cent accept an appropriate rate of return.
 The findings are consistent with the previous surveys conducted in 2019 and 2017.
-It is essential to note that a financial plan for each individual is different, and it is necessary for financial planners seek information investors before recommending any financial plans.
+It is essential to note that a financial plan for each individual is different, and it is necessary for financial planners information to seek from investors before recommending any financial plans.
 In line with respondents' financial capability in this section, future financial needs can be accommodated accordingly.